Executive Summary

 - 3-year savings: $2.1M

-- Additional benefits: Full data control, <100ms latency, HIPAA compliance simplified
+- Additional benefits: Full data sovereignty, sub-100ms latency, simplified HIPAA compliance

 Organization: Mid-size e-commerce platform Workload: Product recommendations, search, customer support Volume: 3 billion tokens/month (highly variable by season)